Radon Gas

 What is Radon?

 Radon is a radioactive gas that is odorless, colorless, and tasteless.
-It occurs in nature and is one environmental hazard that is not man-caused.
+It occurs in nature and is one environmental hazard that is not caused by human activity.
 Radon comes from the natural breakdown (radioactive decay) of uranium, which can be found in nearly all soils and rocks.
-Because radon is a gas, it moves through the ground and seeps into a home through cracks and/or other openings in the floor and foundation.
+Because radon is a gas, it moves through the ground and seeps into a home through cracks or other openings in the floor and foundation.

-In outdoor air, radon is diluted to such low concentrations that it is usually nothing to worry about.
+In the outdoor air, radon is diluted to such low concentrations that it is usually nothing to worry about.
 However, once inside an enclosed space (such as a home) radon can accumulate.
-Indoor levels depend on many factors including how the building is constructed, the severity of the stack effect created by indoor-outdoor temperatures differences, and the concentration of radon in the underlying soil, among others.
-The amount of radon in the air is normally measured in “picocuries per liter of air” or “pCi/L.”
+Indoor levels depend on many factors including how the building is constructed, the severity of the stack effect created by indoor-outdoor temperature differences, and the concentration (or amount) of radon in the underlying soil.
+The amount of radon in the air is normally measured in picocuries per liter of air (pCi/L).

 Why do we care about Radon?